kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Structured and Unstructured Data

-Tables store structured data.
+Tables store structured data
-Text and images form unstructured data.
+Text and images form unstructured data
 Most applied AI still starts with tables

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.